-How should DePauw operate and educate in a warming world?
+How should DePauw operate and educate in an ever-warming world?

-ON SEPTEMBER 15TH 2008, PRESIDENT BRIAN CASEY SIGNED THE ACU-PCC, pledging responsibility for how DePauw educates its students and interacts with the environment in an era of rapid climate change.
+On Sept.
+15, 2008, President Brian W. Casey signed the American College and University President's Climate Commitment (ACUPCC), pledging responsibility for how DePauw educates its students and interacts with the environment in an era of rapid climate change.

-As a signatory of the American Colleges and Universities President's Climate Commitment (ACU-PCC), DePauw is committed to monitor our greenhouse gas emissions, educate our students about our role individual and institutional roles in climate change, and reduce our net emissions to zero by 2040.
+As a signatory of the ACUPCC, DePauw is committed to monitor our greenhouse gas emissions, educate our students about our individual and institutional roles in climate change, and reduce our net emissions to zero by 2040.

 Our Greenhouse Gas Emissions

 Greenhouse Gas Inventory began in 2009.
 Our first report and detailed information on how the data is collected can be found here.
 Our previous reports can all be found on the ACUPCC's website: DePauw's Submissions to the ACUPCC Reporting System.

 "The root cause of most of these problems [associated with climate change] is fossil fuels." -Sandra Steingraber1 hour ago

 "Fish can no longer smell due to the increased level of acidity in the oceans via climate change." -Sandra Steingraber1 hour ago

 "What are our obligations to future generations?" -Sandra Steingraber1 hour ago

 You've got 7 minutes to get to UB 231 for the Q&A session w/ Sandra Steingraber!
 (That means you can make it from any building on campus..!)4 hours ago